NumberRaptor482/MAZE_ROS/README.md

 5. As of the time this was written, the default build processes are understood to be CUI compliant

 ## WIP
 This repository is a work in progress.
-Potential upcoming features include:
-- Split a separate branch with support for the Jetson Nano (and maybe RPI)
+TODO list:
+- Implement `deploy-loc` command
 - Makefile options for purging unused images / old containers on remote/host machine
-- Additional Makefile options defining where code is compiled and which files persist
+- Additional Makefile options defining which files persist
+- Support for SSH key auth
 - Checks to ensure containers from other projects aren't affected by make commands
 - Change the dummy command for a more intelligent shell script that can monitor a ROS2 process
+- Checks to verify that processes actually completed successfully before moving on
 - Support for external arm based build server / docker registry

 Should you encounter problems or functionality, kindly submit an issue or PR.